ValentinnDimitroff/ra-auth-ui/README.md

 -   supports passing own component

 ### loginRedirectPath
--   pass your login redirect path here
+-   the path to get redirected after a successful login attempt

 ### userMenuItems
 -   pass your user menu items here (see example below)